OpenCodeChicago/project-template/docs/architecture.md

 - Add your own source code folders (e.g., `src/`, `app/`)
 - Customize documentation in `docs/`
 - Add CI/CD workflows in `.github/workflows/`

----

-Feel free to expand this file with diagrams or more details as your template evolves!